Next-Gen App & Browser

 You can consider these best practices when writing your Software Requirement Specifications:

-• Ensure specificity in your descriptions of software functionality.
+• Be Specific and Clear: Ensure specificity in your descriptions of software functionality.
 Clarity is critical for explaining how the software benefits customers and guiding users to use it.

-• Break down functions into individual descriptions to simplify and clarify.
+• Break Down Complex Features: Break down functions into individual descriptions to simplify and clarify.
 Maintain concise language and easy sentence structures to focus on each detail effectively.

-• Provide a glossary of terms to clarify any specialized language or terminology unique to your software.
+• Use Concise, Simple Language: Provide a glossary of terms to clarify any specialized language or terminology unique to your software.
 Everyone who reads your document must understand what they read.
-If you include any wording specific to your software, your position as a developer, or that your customer might otherwise misunderstand.
-So, consider including a glossary that defines each of those terms.
+Consider including a glossary that defines each of those terms.
 This way, your client can understand exactly what they're reading.

-• Use active language to enhance readability.
+• Use Active Voice: Use active language to enhance readability.
 Make users active participants in the descriptions by using active verbs, such as "taps" instead of passive ones like "is tapped."

-• Maintain consistency in your choice of wording throughout the document.
+• Ensure Terminology Consistency: Maintain consistency in your choice of wording throughout the document.
 To keep your instructions clear and specific, ensuring that repeated wording means the same thing every time you use it is helpful.

 • So, using these words in the same way every time is helpful.
 As an example, many Software Requirement Specifications use these verbs to show certain functionalities: